PRINCIPLES OF A PIANO ACTION

 The vast majority of Victorian English Cottage Pianos have virtually the same type of sticker action, often made for them by Brooks & Co..

-John Isaac Hawkins, inventor, made a few underdamper pianos around 1801 in which the sticker acted directly on the hammer.
+John Isaac Hawkins, inventor, made at least 2 underdamper pianos around 1801 in which the sticker acted directly on the hammer.

 PAPE’S PIANO CONSOLE